Honda HR-V: DTC Troubleshooting 41-11, 42-11, 43-11, 44-11: Wheel Lock

 SEE MORE:

-pole and the 12 volt battery ground
+NOTE: Check the vehicle 12 volt battery condition first.